haoyuanz13/Machine-Learning-in-Robotics/object_detection_GMM/README.md

 Execution
 ---------
-1. _UKF.py_: the main training file to estimate the camera pose.
+1. _main_code.py_: the main algorithm to achieve object detection and distance estimation.
-2. _ADC.py_: works as dataloader and clean up raw data.
-3. _quaternions.py_: contains all basic operations of quaternions (including the average value estimation algorithm).
-4. _display.py_: plot helper function.
-5. _img_stitch.py_: generate panorama given camera pose information and images. (**Optional**: I also provide the matlab image stitching version, _'img_stitch.m'_, which is much faster).
+2. _TrainGMM.py_: the algorithm to train GMM using EM.
+3. _TrainGM.py_: the algorithm to build GM.
+4. _Hand_label.py_: the algorithm to label ROI manually and store in _.npy_ format.

+Feel free to run the '_main_code.py_' directly for testing images.
+It's recommended to put all test images in the same directory and then change to the corresponding path name in '_main_code.py_'.

-For each test IMU data, you are supposed to see a figure display on the screen to show the filtered result in roll, pitch and yaw three dimension.
-Once you close the figure, it will work on the next coming test data in the target folder automatically.
+For each test image, you are supposed to see a figure shown in the screen which contains total three plots:
+1. The original image (color converted);
+2. All detected region candidates;
+3. Contours of red barrel.
+Then once you close the figure, the terminal will show the number of detected red barrel, four corresponding corner positions and distance information.

 Results and Report